qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/woltka_pairedend.rst

 - SE: Reads are treated as unpaired (Bowtie2 input: -U merged.fq)
 - PE: Reads are treated as paired (Bowtie2 input: -1 fwd.fq, -2 rev.fq)

-Under the paired mode, certain flags were applied:

-- ND: Discordant alignments are suppressed (Bowtie2 flag: --no-discordant).
-For example, if a pair of alignments are not pointing toward each other or are too far apart from each other in the reference genome, then both alignments are discarded.
-See the Bowtie2 manual for a discussion.
-- NM: Singleton alignments are suppressed (Bowtie2 flag: --no-mixed).
-For example, if a read was aligned but its mate was not, then the alignment was discarded.
-- NDM: Both flags were applied.

-Extra parameters tested:
 - PE.NU: flags `--no-exact-upfront --no-1mm-upfront`.

 Resulting alignment files (SAM format) were processed by Woltka v0.1.6 using default parameters to generate OGU tables.